Kroc/v80/README.md

 ## ~~Features~~

 - No Macros!
-Use copy + Paste
+Copy + Paste is your friend
 - No linker.
 You don't need one
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway
 - No floating point numbers.
 Have you _tried_ coding floats on an 8-bit CPU??